bebasid/bebasid/dev/readme/USAGE.en.md

 C:\Windows\System32\drivers\etc
 ```
 To open the hosts file, use built-in Notepad or Notepad++.
-If your desired page is still unable to open, you can flush your dns on cmd.
+If your are still unable to open the page, you can flush your DNS on the Command Prompt.

 ```
 ipconfig /release